 Reverend William Henry speculated on the origins of the builders in 1739:

 The first modern researcher to attempt dating Carrowmore was Göran Burenhult, who conducted a series of excavations between 1977 - 1982 and again from 1994 - 1998.
 Burenhult's conclusions, based on early dates from charcoal samples, was that Carrowmore was a primal site where mesolithic hunter-gatherers were transforming into neolithic

-However, these exciting and contraversial dates made world headlines, helped by Burenhult's media-friendly approach, and it is still quite common to find them listed among the oldest buildings in the world.
+However, these exciting and contraversial dates made world headlines, helped by Burenhult's media-friendly approach, and it is still quite common to find the Carrowmore dolmens listed as the oldest free-standing buildings in the world.

 Stones and Bones

 seminar called Stones and Bones was held in Sligo in honour of Michael